 Where: Salem village, Massachusetts, New England, USA

-What happened: 19 villagers hanged with accusation of witchcraft and devil worship.
-Hysteria took old as more and more villagers were accused of being taken over by the devil
+What happened: 19 villagers were hanged with accusation of witchcraft and devil worship.
+Hysteria took hold as more and more villagers were accused of being taken over by the devil.

 Salem is synonymous with witches and witchcraft.
-More than 300 years ago, this small town in South Massachusetts was in the grip of a nine month religious fever.
-19 men and women were hanged, one man crushed and hundreds of lives irrevocably changed.
-All were accused of witchcraft and being in league with the devil by a group of Puritan girls over-stimulated by the Voodoo tales of a Caribbean slave called Tituba.
+More than 300 years ago, this small town in Massachusetts was in the grip of a nine-month religious fervour.
+Nineteen men and women were hanged, one man crushed and hundreds of lives irrevocably changed.
+All were accused of witchcraft and being in league with the devil by a group of Puritan girls over-stimulated by the voodoo tales of a Caribbean slave called Tituba.
 The real events of Salem were depicted in a tense drama, The Crucible by playwright Arthur Miller.

 Salem Witchcraft Hysteria

 Want more?
 Join Ian Wright as he journeys through the Deep South, home to the civil rights movement, the American civil war, and blues, jazz and rock.

 main image: The only remaining structure in Salem with direct ties to the Witchcraft Trials of 1692.
 Image courtesy of Jennifer Boyer, Flickr creative commons